Cropping (image): Crop marks

 To assist in precise cropping of a printed image, crop marks may be printed at the four corners of the image, just outside the central area to be retained: ⌏ at the top left corner, ⌎ at the top right corner, ⌍ at the bottom left corner, and ⌌ at the bottom right corner.
 The paper or paperboard on which the image is printed can then be cut on each side so that the crop marks are removed.

 In Unicode, the crop marks are represented by:

 Crop marks are useful for cropping images printed with bleed, and more generally, when the position of an image on the final sheet is not precisely known in advance.

 In cinematography and broadcasting

 In certain circumstances, film footage may be cropped to change it from one aspect ratio to another, without stretching the image or filling the blank spaces with letterbox bars (fig. 2).

 Concerns about aspect ratios are a major issue in filmmaking.
 Rather than cropping, the cinematographer usually uses mattes to increase the latitude for alternative aspect ratios in projection and broadcast.
 Anamorphic optics (such as Panavision lenses) produce a full-frame, horizontally compressed image from which broadcasters and projectionists can matte a number of alternative aspect ratios without cropping relevant image detail.
 Without this, widescreen reproduction, especially for television broadcasting, is dependent upon a variety of soft matting techniques such as letterboxing, which involves varying degrees of image cropping (see figures 2, 3 and 4).

 Since the advent of widescreen television, a similar process has removed large chunks from the top & bottom to make a standard 4:3 image fit a 16:9 one, losing 25 percent of the original image.
 Another option is a process called pillarboxing, where black bands are placed down the sides of the screen, allowing the original image to be shown full-frame within the wider aspect ratio (fig. 6).

+Similarly, movies are sometimes filmed in a taller aspect ratio such as 1.78:1 (Super 35) or 1.43:1 (IMAX), for release on 16:9 electronic media or for presentation on IMAX or other special format screens, with the intention of cropping the top and/or bottom parts of the image for regular widescreen presentations such as 2.39:1.
+Here, the cinematographer can ensure that all relevant elements are contained in the cropped image section, and that the visual composition reflects the director's intentions in both the cropped and un-cropped versions.